LiamRICE/Projet_Industriel_PriceComparator/README.md

     - tag : the link tag in it's entirety, including the subtags found between <a> and </a> reprisented as a string

 ### get_link_names(links, callback)
-This function reads an array of link tags and returns only the link tags that have names (the underlined text on a web page)
+This function reads an array of link tags and returns only the link tags that have names (the underlined text on a web page).
 #### input
 - links
 - callback : a callback function that returns with link_names